 This is merely a preview.
 We’ll go into deeper specifics regarding these details right now.

 6 Reasons Why Dogs Suck on Blankets

 Like their mothers, blankets are cuddly and cozy.
 Puppies who rely on blankets for comfort and security don’t usually grow out of it.
 They continue to do so throughout their entire lives.

+Stuffed toys, pillows, or even a piece of their owner’s clothes can help.
 Some dogs may even knead the blankets in a friendly manner.
-They do this to get them closer to lie on them.
-Stuffed toys, pillows, or even a piece of their owner’s clothes can also help.
+They do this to get them closer to lie to them.

 Here are some probable reasons why your dog has been behaving this way.